attrace/homepage/guides/referral-farming/how-it-works.md

 </div>

-Referral farming is where a project incentivises purchase of its tokens via referrals, by rewarding both referrers and buyers.
+Referral farming is where a project incentivises purchase of its tokens via referral links.
+These referral links are rewarding both referrers and buyers.

 This is how it works:

 - As a referrer, you can explore the referral farms of different tokens in the app and create your unique referral link for any token you would like to recommend or promote